encode/django-rest-framework/docs/api-guide/generic-views.md

 **Pagination**:

-The following attibutes are used to control pagination when used with list views.
+The following attributes are used to control pagination when used with list views.

 * `paginate_by` - The size of pages to use with paginated data.
 If set to `None` then pagination is turned off.
 If unset this uses the same value as the `PAGINATE_BY` setting, which defaults to `None`.
 * `paginate_by_param` - The name of a query parameter, which can be used by the client to override the default page size to use for pagination.
 If unset this uses the same value as the `PAGINATE_BY_PARAM` setting, which defaults to `None`.